This is RCCG Sunday School Teachers manual for the adult class.

 Through this study, students should be able to:

-- Define moderation.
+- Define the term investment.

 TEACHING PLAN: